inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/README.md

 ## Overview

 The overarching goal of the project is to assess whether infant media exposure is associated with weight/bmi trajectories during their infant to early childhood periods.
-As there are documented negative effects of foreground media exposure for toodlers and infants, the study will assist in determining possible cause for intervention.
-Some of the negative effects are
+The study will assist in determining possible cause for intervention.
-* Decreased energy expenditure
-* Incresed caloric intake
-* Decreased sleep duration
-These effects lead to obesity.

-* Who are involved?
-* What are we trying to achieve?
+## People Involved

+Researchers from the NYU School of Medicine, the Bellevue Hospital Center are involved.
+My direct supervisors are [Professor Marc Scott](https://steinhardt.nyu.edu/faculty/Marc_A._Scott) and [Professor Daphna Harel](https://steinhardt.nyu.edu/faculty/Daphna_Harel).

+## Our Goals

 In order to examine that association, media exposure data and weight/bmi data need to be synchronized (exactly how the response will be modeled as a function of the predictors is to be determined, but a first step is examining aligned data).